ijkilchenko/ZhangShasha/README.md

 ZhangShasha
 ===========

-A java implementation of the Zhang-Shasha algorithm for tree edit distance.
+A Java implementation of the Zhang-Shasha algorithm for tree edit distance.

+Preorder is used for creating trees.